Hiiirad/Mac-Changer/README.md

 4) **4th Version**:
 	Adding option for change mac to specific mac so that it will look like mac of other's vendor.
 5) **5th Version**:
-	Add some option for saving original mac address somewhere so that user can reverse mac address to normal whenever he/she wants.
+	Add some option for saving original mac address somewhere so that user can reverse mac address to normal whenever user wants.
 6) **6th Version**:
 	Set options with *optparse* in order to commands be more human readable.
 7) **7th Version**: